-A popular free HTML editor software application, for example, is KompoZer.
+A popular free HTML software application, for example, is KompoZer.

-Another option, if you don’t want to mess around with any code or use an external HTML content tool, is to use a WordPress plugin that lets you build your HTML content inside WordPress itself.
+Another option, if you don’t want to mess with any code or use an external HTML content editor, is to use a WordPress plugin that lets you build content inside WordPress itself.

-If you have no need or desire for doing any kind of work that involves editing code, but would still like to be able to easily create, insert and format content containing basic HTML into areas of your WordPress site other than your posts and pages (e.g. your sidebar, author profile, etc.), then refer to the quick tutorial below for a very simple solution that involves spending no extra time downloading HTML software.
+If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and format content containing HTML into areas of your WordPress site other than your posts and pages (e.g. your sidebar, author profile, etc.), then refer to the useful tutorial below for a really simple solution that involves spending no extra time downloading HTML software.

-Useful Tip: Adding Formatted Text To The “About Yourself” Text Box In Your User Profile
+Useful Tip: Adding HTML-Formatted Content To The “About Yourself” Text Box In Your Profile

-In your WordPress site, there are certain areas like text “widgets” in your sidebar, and the “About Yourself” text area in your User Profile screen that allow you to insert HTML.
+In WordPress, there are some places like text “widgets” in your sidebar, or the “About Yourself” text box in your User Profile section that let you insert HTML tags.

-These areas, however, don’t provide a content editor like the Visual/Text editor found in your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …
+These areas, however, don’t come with their own content editor like the Visual/Text editor found inside your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …

-You can still use the WordPress Visual editor to compose your HTML-formatted text, and paste it into those areas.
+You can still use the WordPress Visual Content editor to create your HTML-formatted text, and then paste it into those areas.

-Let’s go through an example, so you can see how easily this can be done.
+Let’s show you an example, so you can see how simple this can be.

-Typically, whenever a post is published on your WordPress site, a link to the author is displayed somewhere in your posts (i.e. at the bottom or top of the post) …
+Typically, whenever you publish a post in WordPress, a link to the post author displays somewhere in your posts (i.e. at the bottom or top of the post) …

-Clicking on the author link takes you to the Author Archives section, where they can learn more information about you (or other authors registered as users on your site) and view other blog posts that you (or other authors) have published …
+Clicking on the author link takes you to the Author Archives section, where site readers can learn more about you (or other registered users) and view other posts that you (or other authors) have published …

-Note: As you can see from the above screenshot, you can add hyperlinks and simple text formatting like bold and italicized text to enhance your author bio box and promote yourself, your services, social media pages, other sites you own, etc. to site visitors …
+Note: As you can see from the above screenshot, you can add links and simple formatting like italics and bold text to enhance your author bio box and promote yourself, your products, social media pages, other online properties that you own, etc. to blog readers …

-The author bio box is located in the About Yourself > Biographical Info field within your Profile section …
+The author profile is located in the About Yourself > Biographical Info field in your Profile area …

-Although the Biographical Info text box allows you to add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text area, or create it in an HTML editor, then copy and paste content with the HTML already embedded in it …
+Although the Biographical Info text area allows you to add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text field, or create it elsewhere, then copy and paste content with the HTML already embedded in it …

 Let’s “paste the content” into this field using the method described below.

-First, create a new post and type your content inside the Visual Editor.
+First, create a new post and type your content in the Visual Editor.

 Next, format the content using the Visual Editor .
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep it simple – use bold, italics and anchor text links sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help your readers engage further with you and your business …
+Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep it simple – use bold, italics and text hyperlinks sparingly across one or two paragraphs to explain who you are and what you do, and include a useful link to help your readers engage further with you and your business …

-Keep working in the Visual Editor screen until you have added all of the formatting you want to display in your author description …
+Continue working inside the Visual Editor screen until you have written your author description …

-When you are happy with your author description, switch over to the Text Editor and copy everything to your clipboard …
+Once you have created your content, switch over to the Text Editor and copy everything to your clipboard …

-Go to your profile by selecting Users > Your Profile from the admin menu …
+Next, go to your profile by selecting Users > Your Profile in the dashboard menu …

 Congratulations … You have just created an author description for your blog posts and formatted it using basic HTML!

-To learn how to edit your profile settings, refer to this ”how to” article: How To Edit Your WordPress User Profile
+To learn how to edit your profile settings, see this tutorial: How To Edit Your WordPress User Profile

 As we’ve mentioned a number of times, you don’t have to know HTML to use WordPress, but it can be useful to know the basics of HTML.

-Tip #1 – If you plan to add more complex styled elements to your content (e.g. highlighted segments, multi-columned paragraphs, etc.) without learning HTML, you can use cut & paste HTML tools …
+Tip #1 – If you plan to add more complex styled elements to your content (e.g. pull quotes, pricing boxes, etc.) without learning HTML, you can use cut & paste HTML snippets …

-Save time using cut & paste HTML tools
+Save time using cut & paste HTML snippets

-Learn about a time-saving “cut & paste” HTML resource we recommend for non-technical WordPress users here: Cut & Paste HTML
+Learn about a time-saving “cut & paste” HTML resource we recommend here:

-Tip #2 (Advanced WordPress User): You can expand the functionality of your WordPress Content Editor using different plugins.
+Tip #2 (Advanced WordPress User): You can expand the function of your WordPress Content Editor using various WordPress plugins.

 WordPress HTML.
 (Screenshot source: plugin website)

-Pasting HTML directly into your WordPress editor will often break various elements and corrupt the HTML.
-By pasting the HTML code inside the custom fields dialogue boxes, you can output HTML-formatted content to your page or post.
+Pasting HTML directly into the WordPress editor can break various elements and corrupt the HTML.
+By entering the HTML code into the plugin’s custom fields dialogue boxes, you can output HTML to your page or post.

-Extensible HTML Editor Buttons is a free WordPress plugin you can add to your blog that gives you better control of settings for HTML tags like div and span, and add custom buttons and additional functions to the text editor …
+Extensible HTML Editor Buttons is a WordPress plugin you can add to your site that gives you better control of settings for HTML tags like div and span, and add custom buttons and extra functions to your text editor …

-WP Plugin – Extensible HTML Editor Buttons.
+Extensible HTML Editor Buttons – WordPress Plugin.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML tags correctly in the Text Editor, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Tab.

-For example, if you type the following text in the Visual Content Editor …
+For example, if you type the following text in the Visual Tab …

 Your text will look like this when you publish your post …